Titanic poster

 The inciting incident occurs at 12 minutes when Richard Sturges appears on board, having secretly booked passage to prevent Julia from taking his children to America.
 The fragile status quo shatters as the marital conflict becomes unavoidable..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The Titanic strikes the iceberg.
+Significantly, this crucial beat The Titanic strikes the iceberg.
 A false sense of security (the "unsinkable" ship, the Sturges' maintained facades) is shattered.
 The stakes are now life and death, and all petty conflicts pale against mortality., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 79 minutes initiates the final act resolution at 81% of the runtime.
 Julia realizes Richard's sacrifice was an act of love, not defeat.
 She understands the children witnessed their father's true character in his final moments.
 The synthesis: love transcends pride and possession., demonstrating the transformation achieved throughout the journey.